 Physical Therapy Pre-Professional Preparation

 The entry level degree to become a licensed practicing Physical Therapist is a Doctor of Physical Therapy (DPT).
 Entry into these programs is highly competitive and prerequisites vary.
 The minimum requirement for application to a physical therapy program is completion of a baccalaureate degree from a regionally accredited college or university.
 Prerequisite requirements typically include extensive course work in biology, chemistry and physics, as well as statistics and courses in behavioral sciences.
-Because of these requirements, students often choose majors in a science or health-related field, such as Exercise Science, Athletic Training or Biology.
+Because of these requirements, students often choose majors in a health-related or science field, such as Exercise Science or Biology.
 However, any major is acceptable, as long as specific undergraduate prerequisites for individual schools are completed.
 A typical first-year student curriculum at Towson University might include chemistry, biology and mathematics.